-Sales in Poland in 2014 are \notin 9.3 million (\notin 15.1 million in 2013).
-At the beginning of 2014 the distribution model changed and sales are now handled directly by our subsidiary which has resulted in de-stocking of the distribution channel.
-The Polish subsidiary's main product Procto-Glyvenol[®] (tribenoside) generated sales of \notin 2.1 million.
+Sales in Poland in 2015 are € 12.6 million, up by 35.3% thanks to the good performance of the main products in the portfolio and a favourable comparison base following the change during 2014 in the distribution model which resulted in de-stocking of the distribution channel.
+The Polish subsidiary's main product Procto-Glyvenol® (tribenoside) generated sales of € 3.5 million, up by 64.7%.

-Sales generated by Herbacos Recordati in the Czech and Slovak Republics are ≤ 12.7 million, down by 2.4% compared to the preceding year.
-Sales of Procto-Glyvenol[®] are up by 12.1%.
+Sales generated by Herbacos Recordati in the Czech and Slovak Republics are \in 12.4 million, down by 2.4% compared to the preceding year.
+Sales of Urorec® (silodosin) are up by 29.7%.

-Sales in Romania reported by our subsidiary Recordati România are € 3.6 million, up by 28.4%.
-Worth mentioning is the good performance of Procto-Glyvenol[®] (tribenoside) (+23.5%), of Lomexin[®] (fenticonazole) (+29.3%), of Tergynan[®] (ternidazole) and of Urorec[®] (silodosin) (+25.6%).
+Sales in Romania reported by our subsidiary Recordati Romania are € 3.5 million, down by 3.2%.
+Worth mentioning is the good performance of Procto-Glyvenol® (tribenoside) which grows by 9.6%.

-Sales in these markets of the specialty products indicated for the treatment of rare and orphan diseases amount to ≤ 1.8 million.
+Sales in these markets of the specialty products indicated for the treatment of rare and orphan diseases amount to ≤ 2.4 million, up by 29.7%.